 This is the smallest of the lipferns.
-The fronds are 2 to 12 cm. long, usually about three times as long as broad, with many closely spaced, round leafiets.
+The fronds are 2 to 12 cm. long, usually about three times as long as broad, with many closely spaced, round leaflets.
 The light green upper surface is thinly covered with hairs but the rusty brown underside is thickly matted.
 The Slender lipfern can be found any time of the year because its fronds are evergreen.
 The dark purple leaf stalk is usually hairy but often loses it shairs with age.
 The thick, short rhizome is covered by rusty colored scales.
 The numerous roots are thin and wiry.

 This small rock-loving fern grows in the open on dry rocks or cliffs of limestone or sandstone.

-Two species of Cystopteris are found in Kansas, Cystopteris protruso and Cystopteris tennesseensis.
+Two species of Cystopteris are found in Kansas, Cystopteris protrusa and Cystopteris tennesseensis.
 The genus is a difficult one in which to determine the different characteristics of the species.
 Because of this, any the genus characteristics are described here.

-The Bladder Ferns have delicate, brood, lance-shaped fronds that grown up to 30 cm. long.
+The Bladder Ferns have delicate, broad, lance-shaped fronds that grown up to 30 cm. long.
 The most distinguishing features of the fronds are the sharply pointed tips of the subleaflets.
 The fronds wither with the first frost.
 Long, smooth leaf stalks attached to a creeping rhizome are also typical of the Bladder Ferns.

 The Rattlesnake Fern is a member of the family of succulent ferns, closely related to the true ferns.
 Since it is often found in the state, it is included in this issue of The Kansas School Naturalist.

 The delicate, broad triangular-shaped fronds grow about 30 cm. tall.
 The leaflets are distinctly lacy-cut with semi-blunt tips.
 The fronds are not evergreen and are found growing in singles, not in clusters.